alphabits/ford_challenge/sessions/next-meeting/index.rst

 In this meeting I need to show Morten the first draft of my report.
 A couple of questions would be great to discuss:

-    * Placement of theory section
+    * Placement of theory section: Place after data exploration section and before recreating winning approach

-    * His comments on my structure
+    * His comments on my structure: Move the PCA theory from theory section to data exploration section

     * Not including every plot in the appendices, but refer to github account